Syncano/syncano-android/README.md

 ## Overview
 ---

-syncano-android is a library written in Java that provides communication with Syncano via HTTP RESTful interface and TCP sokects.
+Syncano's Android library is written in Java and provides communication with Syncano via HTTP RESTful interface and TCP sokects.

-Its full source code can be found on [GitHub](https://github.com/Syncano/syncano-android).

 ## Installation:
 ---

-Get source code from [Syncano Android Library on GitHub](https://github.com/Syncano/syncano-android) or [download the archive from GitHub](https://github.com/Syncano/syncano-android/archive/master.zip).
+Get [the full source code](https://github.com/Syncano/syncano-android) or [download the archive](https://github.com/Syncano/syncano-android/archive/master.zip)  from GitHub.

-Then, add the library to your project under Eclipse IDE using `File -> Import` and choose `Android -> Existing Android Code Into Workspace`.
+Then, add the library to an Eclipse IDE project using `File -> Import`.
+Make sure to choose `Android -> Existing Android Code Into Workspace`.

-Right click you project under IDE and choose `Properties`.
-Under `Android` group, you can add our library using `Add` button in `Library` section.
+Under IDE, right click your project and choose `Properties`.
+Add Syncano's Android library by clicking `Add` buton in the `Library` section under the `Android` group.

-That's it, now you can use it in your own project!

 ## Required permissions
 ---